-Days.
+It only took a few days to find my first proofreading gig.
 I finished on December 9th, so everyone was looking for coverage for the holidays!

-I’m currently juggling fourteen clients total, including transcription clients I’ve had for a very long time (one for ten years).
+I’m currently juggling fourteen freelance jobs total, including transcription clients I’ve had for a very long time (one for ten years).

 Here’s what some of Rae’s happy clients have to say: